jeremycorren/ctci/arrays/arrays.md

 #### Arrays

-Sequence of values stored sequentially in memory.
+A sequence of values stored sequentially in memory.
+Good for **lookup** and **append** operations.

+#### Static Arrays

+Declared with fixed size.

-1. Lookup: `O(1)` - since we can find `i`th item's address with byte arithmetic and random memory address can be accessed in constant time
+Lookup: `O(1)` - since we can find `i`th item's address with byte arithmetic and random memory address can be accessed in constant time

-2. Append: `O(1)` - lookup and set value in constant time
+Append: `O(1)` - lookup and set value in constant time

-3. Insert: `O(N)` - requires us to copy at most `N` elements and insert them after new item
+Insert: `O(N)` - requires us to copy at most `N` elements and insert them after new item

-3. Delete: `O(N)` - we have to maintain uninterrupted sequence of items in memory for constant time access, so deleting any item other than the last requires us to copy at most N elements and insert to close gap
+Delete: `O(N)` - we have to maintain uninterrupted sequence of items in memory for constant time access, so deleting any item other than the last requires us to copy at most N elements and insert to close gap

 #### Dynamic Arrays

-We can improve arrays, normally of fixed size, to support dynamic resizing.
+We can improve arrays to support dynamic resizing.

 Append, worst case: `O(N)` - when array capacity is full, we create a new array of `2N` size.
 Then we iterate over new array, copying all `N` elements to it.
 Finally we set the new array to our old array reference.
 ___